ynot729/ebdeployall/README.md

 # ebdeployall
-A small command line script to deploy to multiple AWS Elastic Beanstalk enviroments
+A small command line script to deploy to multiple AWS Elastic Beanstalk environments.
+If you have multiple environments on the same application and you want to update them all a once without you will find this tool helpful.

 ### Requirements
 You will need AWSCLI which requires python and the script is written in PHP so you will need that as well